tnweiss/CppND-Capstone-Hello-World/README.md

 ### Memory Management

-- The project makes use of references in function declarations. <b>File: dataframe.h Line: 14 31</b>
+- The project makes use of references in function declarations. <b>File: dataframe.h Line: 14 32</b>
-- The project uses destructors appropriately. <b> File: query.cpp Line: 63 </b>
+- The project uses destructors appropriately. <b> File: dataframe.cpp Line: 19 </b>
 - The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate. <b>File: dataframe.cpp Line: 9</b>
 - The project follows the Rule of 5. <b>File: dataframe.h</b>
 - The project uses move semantics to move data, instead of copying it, where possible. <b>File: source.cpp Line: 40</b>
-- The project uses smart pointers instead of raw pointers. <b>File: dataframe.h Line: 31</b>
+- The project uses smart pointers instead of raw pointers. <b>File: dataframe.h Line: 35</b>

 ### Concurrency

-- The project uses multithreading. <b>File: engine.cpp Line: 15</b>
+- The project uses multithreading. <b>File: engine.cpp Line: 19</b>
-- A promise and future is used in the project. <b> N/A </b>
+- A promise and future is used in the project. <b>File: engine.cpp Line: 19</b>
-- A mutex or lock is used in the project <b>File: engine.h Line: 43</b>
+- A mutex or lock is used in the project <b>File: engine.h Line: 27</b>
-- A condition variable is used in the project. <b> N/A </b>
+- A condition variable is used in the project. <b> File: engine.h Line: 36 & 46 </b>